shikokuchuo/nanonext/README.md

 #### Windows

-For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, ‘libnng’ v1.10.1
-and ‘libmbedtls’ v3.6.2 will be automatically compiled from the package sources during installation.
+On Windows, ‘libnng’ v1.10.1 and ‘libmbedtls’ v3.6.2 will be compiled from the package sources during installation and hence requires the ‘Rtools’ toolchain.

-For previous R versions, pre-compiled ‘libnng’ v1.10.1 and ‘libmbedtls’ v3.6.2 libraries are downloaded and used for installation instead.
+For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, the prerequisite ‘cmake’ is included.
+For previous R versions using ‘Rtools40’ or earlier, it may be necessary to separately install a version of ‘cmake’ in Windows and ensure that it is added to your system’s `PATH`.

 ### Acknowledgements and Links